slalombuild/moonshot-engineering/README.md

 ### Download the Code

-Download the Engineering Your Moonshot code [here](https://github.com/SlalomBuild/snowflake-on-ecs/archive/release-0.5.tar.gz) and save to a location on your disk you can refer to later.
+Download the Engineering Your Moonshot code [here](https://github.com/SlalomBuild/snowflake-on-ecs/archive/release-0.5.zip) and save to a location on your disk you can refer to later.

 ### Log into AWS

-Log into the AWS account provided for the Dev Day.
+Log into the AWS account provided for the Engineering Your Moonshot event.
 You can reach the sign-in console [here](https://aws.amazon.com/marketplace/management/signin).
-Use the account alias provided during the Dev Day.
+Use the account alias provided in the email to log in.
 Once logged in, you'll retrieve the password to be used with Snowflake in a later step.
 Be sure to select the Oregon region in the AWS console.

 1. Log into AWS using your username/password
 ![alt text](images/awssetup-001.png)